SizunJiangLab/A-python-pipeline-to-run-RAPID/README.md

 # A-python-pipeline-to-run-RAPID

-This script is created as a pipeline for running RAPID to deconvolve large-scale, high-dimensional fluorescence imaging data, stitch and register images with axial and lateral drift correction, and minimize tissue autofluorescence such as that introduced by erythrocytes, and do some post-processed actions to finally generate a OMETiff for visualization.
+This script is created as a pipeline for running RAPID to deconvolve large-scale, high-dimensional fluorescence imaging data, stitch and register images with axial and lateral drift correction, and minimize tissue autofluorescence such as that introduced by erythrocytes, and do some post-processed actions to stitch all the regions and generate a OMETiff for visualization.

 ## Software and Library Version
 * `Python 3.9.6`